 Meet the Need You’re Trying to Feed

 Eating disorder behaviors are often attempts to meet some type of valid need.
 While they don’t usually work, we can find out what those important needs are and find healthy ways to get them met.
 Some people are deeply lonely and need more companionship and to learn how to be better company for themselves.
-Some people are filled with self-hate and need to learn how to retrain their brain.
-Some people are living in the past and need to learn how to forgive themselves and let go of old hurts.
+Others are filled with self-hate and need to learn how to retrain their brain.
+While some people are living in the past and need to learn how to forgive themselves.
+And let go of old hurts.
 Some people are extremely dissatisfied with their lives and need to make some changes or work on more acceptance and gratitude.
-Some people are unsatisfied in their relationships and need to renegotiate old agreements and see if change is possible.
+Others are unsatisfied in their relationships and need to renegotiate old agreements and see if change is possible.